SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Experimental Analysis

-\subsection{Extrapolation between Different levels of Sparsity}
+\subsection{Extrapolation between Different Levels of Sparsity}

-We observe that SSA extrapolates effectively across different sparsity levels, exhibiting a largely monotonic performance improvement across all four tasks as more tokens are included in sparse-attention computation (Figure~\ref{fig:extrapolation}).
-In contrast, MoBA fails to extrapolate, likely because its attention distribution is insufficiently sparse, which appears essential for stable extrapolation.
-Moreover, MoBA lacks mechanisms that encourage consistency between its sparse-attention and full-attention behaviors.
-As such, its sparse predictions may therefore diverge rather than improve as more tokens are added.
-FullAttn displays qualitatively similar extrapolation behavior to SSA, but performs worse at nearly all sparsity levels.
+SSA extrapolates effectively across sparsity levels, exhibiting largely monotonic performance improvement across all four tasks as more tokens are included in sparse-attention computation (Figure~\ref{fig:extrapolation}).
+In contrast, MoBA fails to extrapolate on Perplexity and LongBench, and degrades at a receptive field of 4096 for Commonsense and NIAH.
+We attribute this to MoBA's insufficiently sparse attention distribution: when additional tokens become available, irrelevant tokens are not adequately suppressed, introducing noise rather than useful context.
+FullAttn exhibits similar extrapolation to SSA but performs worse at nearly all sparsity levels, indicating that SSA's higher attention sparsity bounds the gap between sparse and full attention more tightly.